robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - **Most attacks come through .red[data]**
 - **Attacks gravitate towards .red[data]**
 ???
 Here is a master tip for design analysis for security engineering.
 Always remember this.
 Most attacks come through data, and these attacks are interested in going after data in the system.
-So design analysis for security is most effective when done from a data-flow perspective.
+So any design analysis for security is most effective when done from a data-flow perspective.

 --